Dennis Coralluzzo: Later years

 A year later, Coralluzzo stepped down as NWA President.
-However he remained a part of the NWA and made a deal with Vince McMahon of the World Wrestling Federation (WWF) for The NWA to appear on WWF television.
-During the NWA's debut on WWF programming, Coralluzo was introduced as NWA vice-president and awarded Jeff Jarrett with the NWA North American Heavyweight Championship on WWF Raw Is War.
+However he remained a part of the NWA and made a deal with Vince McMahon of the World Wrestling Federation (WWF) in 1997 for The NWA to appear on WWF television.
+During the NWA's debut on WWF programming, Coralluzzo was introduced as NWA vice-president and awarded Jeff Jarrett with the NWA North American Heavyweight Championship on WWF Raw Is War.
 In 1999 he was removed from the NWA board.
 The most commonly reported reason was due to ill health however it has also been stated that it was due to owing a $6,000 debt to overseas wrestlers as well as for making racist comments.
 During this time, Coralluzzo was also going through a divorce from his wife.
 Despite leaving the NWA, he made plans to create his own wrestling promotion and continued to work around the professional wrestling scene in New Jersey for the remainder of his life.

 Death

-A resident of West Deptford Township, New Jersey, Coralluzzo went into a coma and died on July 30, 2001 due to bleeding on the brain.
+A resident of West Deptford Township, New Jersey, Coralluzzo went into a coma and died on July 30, 2001, due to bleeding on the brain.
 In his honor, the Dennis Coralluzzo Invitational was held in 2009 and Coralluzzo's family accepted his posthumous induction into the NWA Hall of Fame.